artefactual/archivematica-storage-service-docs/administrators.rst

 A location is a subdivision of a space.
 Each location is assigned a specific purpose, such as AIP storage, DIP storage, transfer source or transfer backlog, in order to provide an organized way to structure content within a space.

+Packages
+^^^^^^^^

+The Storage Service is oriented to storing packages.
+A "package" is a bundle of one or more files transferred from an external service; for example, a package may be an AIP, a backlogged transfer, or a DIP.
+Each package is stored in a location.

 .. _archivematica-configuration: